joachimwolff/scHiCExplorer/docs/Example_analysis.rst

 =================================

-The analysis of single-cell Hi-C data deals is partially similar to regular Hi-C data analysis, the pre-processing of data i.e. mapping and the creation of a Hi-C interaction matrix and the correction of the data works can be adapted from a Hi-C data anlysis.
-However, single-cell Hi-C deals with different issues as the be mentioned the pre-processing of the fastq files (demultiplexing) to assoziate the reads to one sample (to one cell).
+The analysis of single-cell Hi-C data deals is partially similar to regular Hi-C data analysis, the pre-processing of data i.e. mapping and the creation of a Hi-C interaction matrix and the correction of the data works can be adapted from a Hi-C data analysis.
+However, single-cell Hi-C deals with different issues as the be mentioned the pre-processing of the fastq files (demultiplexing) to associate the reads to one sample (to one cell).
-Everything that applies to Hi-C also applies to single-cell Hi-C exepct in single-cell the work is done with a few thousand cells and not one.
-Additonal, the read coverage in single-cell Hi-C is not in the hundereds of millions but on the used data form Nagano 2017 on average 1.5 million.
+Everything that applies to Hi-C also applies to single-cell Hi-C expect in single-cell the work is done with a few thousand cells and not one.
+Additional, the read coverage in single-cell Hi-C is not in the hundreds of millions but on the used data form Nagano 2017 on average 1.5 million.
 This leads to other necessary treatments in the quality control of the samples and a need for a normalization to a equal read coverage for all cells.